tustnexus/Grades6th7th8th-FictionReadingList/Grade 8.md

-→ Fantasy
+\* Fantasy

-→Life-giving-or not!
+\* Life-giving-or not!

-→ The Scythedom is adding two more Scythes to the team.
+\* The Scythedom is adding two more Scythes to the team.
 Are these two teens ready for the job of bringing death?